Trying to decide between real grass and artificial grass can sometimes be a tricky decision.

 Yet it seems that nothing could be as challenging to obtain as a perfect lawn.
 To create an ideal garden for your home, the quickest and easiest options are buying sod or turf to lay a traditional grass lawn, or installing an artificial lawn.Get real turf.

 Deciding between the two is where it gets a bit tricky.
 Read on to find out more. buy artificial turf

 Comparing the Cost of Artificial and Traditional Lawns

 - Right away you should be aware of the fact that professional artificial grass installation costs considerably more.
 Using a 500 foot square lawn as an example, you would be looking at a cost that would be at least three times the price of installing sod.
 Before you go thinking this is the deciding factor though, consider the expenses in the future.

-- With sod and turf grass you have to also factor in much higher water bills and possibly even the expense of installing a sprinkler system in order to keep your grass growing.
-Another major expense could be the maintenance and care of your sod grass, including fertilizer and seeding.
-If you are not going to try to take care of the sod grass yourself you would also have the added expense of hiring a professional gardener or landscaper.
+- With real grass you have to also factor in much higher water bills and possibly even the expense of installing a sprinkler system in order to keep your grass growing.
+Another major expense could be the maintenance and care of your grass, including fertilizer and seeding.
+If you are not going to try to take care of the grass yourself you would also have the added expense of hiring a professional gardener or landscaper.

 Caring for both Artificial and Sod Lawns

 Want a lawn that never needs mowing?
 If so you are not alone.
 The major benefit to artificial turf is that it never requires the typical care, maintenance and upkeep that real grass does.
 This means no worrying about:

 - Getting too much or too little sunlight

 - Watering a new lawn or during drought times